 Here’s why: It can be daunting to find a decent credit card that will accept a limited or bumpy credit history.
 The Capital One® Platinum Credit Card is meant for people with average credit — in fact, it’s one of our top recommendations for the best unsecured credit cards for building credit.

-Treat this card as a stepping stone and chance to build your credit, which could lead you to cards with better rewards in the future.
+Treat this card as a stepping-stone and a chance to build your credit, which could lead you to cards with better rewards in the future.

 Learn more with our in-depth review of the Capital One® Platinum Credit Card.